Heading out on a winter hike? Nice! In this post, you’ll find a huge set of winter hiking tips to keep you warm, safe, and happy. Let’s do this!

 7. Sip water often

 Being winter, it’s cold and you may not feel that thirsty, but it is important to stay hydrated.
-Your body still needs to replace what you are losing even if you don’t realize it.

 8. Learn basic first aid